mongodb-university/csfle-guides/nodejs/README.md

 2. Start a locally running `mongod` instance (Enterprise version >= 4.2) running on port 27017

-3. Install the dependencies in `package.json`
+3. Install the dependencies in `package.json`.
+Node version 10 or 12 is required.

    ```js
    npm install